 The Eda McFarlane Clark Piano Certificate Program, based on The Royal Conservatory Music Development Program, is a rigorous curriculum that charts student progress through two preparatory stages and ten levels of achievement.
 Students who participate in the program will have performance opportunities, receive external adjudication, and will be awarded a certificate of achievement at the completion of each level at the year-end Honors Concerts.
 Those who complete the highest levels will have a well-rounded music education.

 This program is free and open to all piano students who take individual instruction at Third Street.
 Click here to read the guidelines.
 If you are interested in participating, talk to your teacher or the Piano Department Chairperson, Joan Forsyth.
+Registration for the 2019-20 Piano Certificate Program takes place online between October 5, 2019 and January 15, 2020.

 The Piano Olympics are a fun way for students to strengthen skills and gain a sense of accomplishment.
 Students are divided into teams by skill level and age, and compete for their adopted “countries” with prizes given to all participants.
 The emphasis is on participation, preparation and team spirit.
 The Piano Olympics conclude with an international reception.
 This program is free to all students enrolled in piano instruction.